-The lymphatic system forms part of our immune system, helping cope with infection by cleansing/detoxifying.
-Unlike the circulatory system where the heart pumps blood around the body, lymph vessels rely on the flow of the fluid through the vessels to stimulate a muscular impulse by lymphangions, tiny muscular units within the vessels, to propel the fluid.
-This enables transport of proteins, dead blood cells, toxins, fatty acids, hormones and immune cells to the lymph nodes which produce lymphocytes to destroy and remove cellular debris and foreign, unwanted cells.
+The lymphatic system forms part of our immune system, helping us to cope with infection by cleansing/detoxifying.
+Unlike the circulatory system where the heart pumps blood around the body, lymph vessels rely on the flow of the fluid through the vessels to stimulate a muscular impulse by lymphangions – tiny muscular units within the vessels, to propel the fluid.
+This enables the transport of proteins, dead blood cells, toxins, fatty acids, hormones and immune cells to the lymph nodes which produce lymphocytes to destroy and remove cellular debris and foreign, unwanted cells.

 • MLD can assist in the treatment of acne, eczema, wounds, burns, the appearance of scars and has been used to successfully treat skin ulcers.

 • MLD can help as part of a weight loss/detox regime.

 • MLD can help with post-operative swelling and bruising, especially recommended following Liposuction and other aesthetic surgery.